SaschaWillems/ModernVkTriangle/README.md

 This repository and the accompanying tutorial demonstrate how to write a "modern" Vulkan application in 2025.
 The goal is to use as little code as possible for displaying something that's more than just a basic colored triangle.

 Vulkan has been released almost 10 years ago, and a lot has changed.
 Version 1.0 had to make many concessions to support a broad range of GPUs across desktop and mobile.
-Some of the initial concepts turned out to be not so optimal, e.g. render passes, and have been replaced by alternatives.
-Not only did the api mature, but so did the ecosystem giving us e.g. new options for writing shaders in languages different than GLSL.
+Some of the initial concepts like render passes turned out to be not so optimal, and have been replaced by alternatives.
+Not only did the API mature, but so did the ecosystem giving us e.g. new options for writing shaders in languages different than GLSL.

 And so for this tutorial we will be using Vulkan 1.3 as a baseline.
 This gives us access to (almost all) features that make Vulkan easier to use while still supporting a wide range of GPUs.